+The functionality of this bit in ATmega48 is a subset of the functionality in ATmega88/168.
 If the RWWSRE bit is written while filling the temporary page buffer, the temporary page buffer will be cleared and the data will be lost.

-Bit 3 - BLBSET: Boot Lock Bit Set
+• Bit 3 - BLBSET: Boot Lock Bit Set

+The functionality of this bit in ATmega48 is a subset of the functionality in ATmega88/168.
 An LPM instruction within three cycles after BLBSET and SELFPRGEN are set in the SPMCSR Register, will read either the Lock bits or the Fuse bits (depending on Z0 in the Z-pointer) into the destination register.
-See "Reading the Fuse and Lock Bits from Software" on page 265 for details.
+See "Reading the Fuse and Lock Bits from Software" on page 259 for details.

-• Bit 2 - PGWRT: Page Write
+Bit 2 - PGWRT: Page Write